So you want to learn how to start freelance writing?

-I’m confident to say that cold pitching is the #1 way to land high-paying clients!
+I’m confident to say that cold pitching is the #1 way to land high-paying gigs!

 Cold pitching separates writers who are making a $1,000 per month vs. $5,000+ plus each month.

-Because when you are cold pitching clients, you are emailing (or calling) your ideal clients.
-You aren’t settling for the clients who post on job boards or gigs on Upwork.
+Because when you are cold pitching, you are emailing (or calling) your ideal clients.
+You aren’t settling for the brands and websites who post on job boards or gigs on Upwork.

 But for some reason, this scares the hell out of beginning writers (myself included).

 But once I started cold pitching, my business blew up.
-I finally started finding clients that valued my work and paid me .20 cents or more per word.
+I finally started finding companies that valued my work and paid me .20 cents or more per word.

 So why is cold pitching so scary?